Pratham1632/Amazon-Sales-Growth-Marketing-and-Supply-Chain-Analysis-using-Power-BI-Report/README.md

 Technologies Used
 Contributing
 Project Overview

 This Power BI report delivers comprehensive insights into Amazon's sales performance, marketing campaigns, and supply chain metrics.
 The goal is to enable Amazon's finance and executive teams to quickly understand trends, evaluate marketing ROI, and address supply chain challenges, optimizing their operations for sustained growth.

 Features
-Sales Growth Analysis: Trend analysis of Amazon’s sales by time period, region, and customer demographic.
+Sales Growth Analysis: Trend analysis of Amazon’s sales by period, region, and customer demographic.
 Marketing Effectiveness: Key insights on marketing ROI and ad spend efficiency.
 Supply Chain Metrics: Measures supply chain performance to help optimize inventory, lead times, and fulfillment rates.
 Finance View: Provides financial metrics for budgeting, forecasting, and profit analysis.